craiciu/sigcomm25-ethernet-ai-tutorial/htsim/README.md

 # Overview

-In this tutorial we will be using [UEC htsim](https://github.com/ultraethernet/uet-htsim) which is based on the open source htsim Network simulator.
+In this tutorial we will be using [UEC htsim](https://github.com/ultraethernet/uet-htsim) which in turn is based on the open source htsim network simulator.

-## About htsim Network Simulator

-htsim is a high-performance discrete event simulator, inspired by ns2, but much faster, primarily intended to examine congestion control algorithm behaviour.
-It was originally written by [Mark Handley](http://www0.cs.ucl.ac.uk/staff/M.Handley/) to allow [Damon Wishik](https://www.cl.cam.ac.uk/~djw1005/) to examine TCP stability issues when large numbers of flows are multiplexed.
-It was extended by [Costin Raiciu](http://nets.cs.pub.ro/~costin/) to examine [Multipath TCP performance](http://nets.cs.pub.ro/~costin/files/mptcp-nsdi.pdf) during the MPTCP standardization process, and models of datacentre networks were added to [examine multipath transport](http://nets.cs.pub.ro/~costin/files/mptcp_dc_sigcomm.pdf) in a variety of datacentre topologies.
-[NDP](http://nets.cs.pub.ro/~costin/files/ndp.pdf) was developed using htsim, and simple models of DCTCP, DCQCN were added for comparison.
-Later htsim was adopted by Correct Networks (now part of Broadcom) to develop [EQDS](http://nets.cs.pub.ro/~costin/files/eqds.pdf), and switch models were improved to allow a variety of forwarding methods.
-Support for a simple RoCE model, PFC, Swift and HPCC were added.
+To participate in the hands-on session follow the instructions below that help you install, build and then run experiments with htsim.

 # Getting Started